Adriano-Barbieri62/ReminderApp/README.md

 If you add a note to a reminder, it will be saved in ReminderApp_config /ReminderApp_notes folder.
 Notes have a unique number in the file name, e.g. "Notes_xxxx.txt", the program is therefore able to find and manage them.
 Note: In the dialog, when adding an Anniversary or Birthday, you can also select a tune and play/stop it via a combo box and button.
-The melodies are stored in the Sounds, Samples, Melodies folder and are in .wave format.
+The melodies are stored in the Sounds, Samples, Melodies folder and are in .wav format.
 You can add more as long as they are of the same format and of short duration.
 If there are multiple anniversaries/birthdays on the same day, these will be grouped into a single notification, therefore the first melody on the list will be used.
 Continuing with the Edit menu: